 The same month that NYC’s first 2024-25 NYSED submissions came due, two federal-style enforcement actions landed within weeks of each other.

-In the same month, the U.S. Department of Justice Civil Rights Division concluded that Special School District of St. Louis County had secluded more than 300 students nearly 4,000 times and restrained more than 150 students more than 770 times.
+In the same month, the U.S. Department of Justice Civil Rights Division concluded that Special School District of St. Louis County had secluded more than 300 students nearly 4,000 times and restrained nearly 150 students 777 times.
 The DOJ findings document the federal template that can be applied to any district where the underlying data shows similar patterns.

 The legal vehicles in both cases were Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities Act.
 Disparate-impact disability discrimination is the federal hook.
 The state and federal evidence are now both available for NY districts in a way they were not three years ago.